-Is a cool shots bar as they offer over 70 different variations of shots.
-Depending on the type of shots that you choose to order will determine if it's served up with fire or in some other unique way.
-Not only do they have plenty of shot options they also serve other drinks and beer.
-Most of their shots are only $5, but we noticed that you could pay $20 for open shots all night.
-Plus, on Thursday nights, ladies can drink for free between 9:30 to 11:30 p.m.
+Chupitos 507 is a shots bar that offers over 70 different variations of shots.
+Either the bartenders will serve it up with a fire show or some other unique way.
+Not only do they have plenty of shot options they also serve other alcoholic beverages and beer.
+Thursday nights, ladies can drink for free between 9:30 to 11:30 p.m.

 #2 Zaza Lounge

 On a Friday night after having dinner.
 We stumbled on Zaza Lounge when we saw a long line of people waiting outside to get in the place.
 Out of curiosity, we went to go check it out.
 It was $15 to get in, which included an open bar.
 Zaza was very high energy, and the crowd was singing and dancing to reggaeton music all night.
 The DJ did mix in a little bit of Top 40 music during the night.

 We met a promoter the night before, at Zaza Lounge, that invited us to La Septima that Saturday night.
 It's typically a restaurant but, on the weekend, at night, it turns into a nightclub that goes well into 4 a.m.
 You'll find the DJ spinning reggaeton and Top 40 music the majority of the night.